MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/azure-redhat-openshift-financial-services-workloads-content.md

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

-With robust observability tools and practices in place, FSI companies can proactively detect and address issues and optimize resource utilization.
+FSI companies can proactively detect and address issues and optimize resource utilization by using robust observability tools and practices.
 Follow these operational-excellence recommendations:

 - *Implement effective logging and monitoring*: Use Azure Monitor and Azure Sentinel to track actions and ensure system integrity within your ARO environment.
 Supplement with non-Microsoft tools such as Dynatrace, Datadog, and Splunk.
 Ensure Managed Prometheus/Grafana is available for ARO.